nixworks/public/news/2008/07/2/colombia-ingrid-betancourt-held-captive-by-the-farc-guerilla-for-six-years-is-rescued-in-an-operation-by-the-colombian-government.md

 ### [2008-07-2](/news/2008/07/2/index.md)

-#  Colombia. ngrid Betancourt, held captive by the FARC guerilla for six years, is rescued in an operation by the Colombian government.
+#  Colombia: ngrid Betancourt, held captive by the FARC guerilla for six years, is rescued in an operation by the Colombian government.